-Silvia and Cosmo visit one of Silvia’s friends in the lovely coastal town of Santa Cruz.
-Situated about 90 miles south of San Francisco, Santa Cruz is home to both a major university and a boardwalk filled with restaurants, shops and an amusement park.
-For Cosmo, his visit to this town marks the first time in his life that he sees the Pacific Ocean.
+Silvia and Cosmo visit one of Silvia’s friends in the scenic coastal town of Santa Cruz, California.
+Located about 90 miles south of San Francisco, Santa Cruz is home to a major university as well as a lively boardwalk filled with restaurants, shops, and an amusement park.
+For Cosmo, this stop marks a profound milestone: it is the first time in his life that he sees the Pacific Ocean.

 This post is from my blog series on the places visited in the road trip story, “Discovery of an Eagle.”